Michael Edwards (international development specialist): Personal change and social transformation

 The final theme in Edwards’ work is the need to connect personal change with social transformation, taking up ideas that were developed by Mahatma Gandhi in India (“we must be the change we want to see in the world”) and by Martin Luther King Jr. and the Civil Rights Movement ("building the beloved community” through “the love that does justice”).
 Writing with colleagues such as Gita Sen and Stephen G. Post, Edwards is a member of an emerging movement for social and spiritual change called “spiritual activism.”

 In recognition of this work, Edwards received the Gandhi, King, Ikeda Award from Morehouse College in 2011 at a ceremony held at the Coady International Institute in Canada.

 While at the Ford Foundation Edwards co-founded the Seasons Fund for Social Transformation along with a group of other activists and funders, which made grants to organizations that link their work for social justice with spiritual principles and contemplative practices before it closed in 2010.
 This work fed into the launch of the Transformation website in 2013, which Edwards designed "to tell the stories of those who are exploring boundary-breaking solutions in politics, economics and social activism by bringing personal and social change together into one integrated process."

 He introduced this project in an article that explores the relationships between love and social justice in the modern world, followed up in a series of essays on mysticism and social change, religion and progressive politics, the need for harmony amid increasing polarization, and the "virtues of a many-sided life."
 Transformation was integrated into openDemocracy at the beginning of 2021 when Edwards left his position as founding editor.
-According to his website, he is currently a "writer and activist based in upstate New York," and is married to Cora Edwards who is a Commissioner on the Board of Elections for Sullivan County.
+He is currently a writer and activist based in upstate New York.